HTTPS makes the Web safe for all

 Google Chrome has already begun 'shaming' unencrypted websites for serving an unsecured HTTP version to its users.

 Since January 31st 2017, any page requesting password or credit card details has been labelled "Not secure" next to the address bar if it does not have a valid SSL certificate.

-While the meaning of having a SSL certificate remains unchanged, psychologically, it makes a difference to users.
+While the meaning of having an SSL certificate remains unchanged, psychologically, it makes a difference to users.

-Having the word "Secure" next to a URL can only benefit those who have it and harm those who do not and are instead labelled "Not secure".
+Having the word "Secure" next to a URL can only benefit those who have it and harm those who do not.

 With these changes, there is no doubt that more and more people will learn to rely on these visual cues as they navigate around the web.

 Back in 2014, Google announced that it was going to adopt HTTPS/SSL as a ranking signal.

 Although it was, and still is a small ranking factor, Google has signified its plans to make it a stronger ranking factor in the future.

 Given the importance Google attributes to security and 'keeping everyone safe on the web', this change seems more likely than not.